UNNC-Fab/2025-2-mingzhao/docs/daily-homework/project-management.md

 ## **5. Home Page Code**

-Here is the code for the home page, including the VitePress home file, sample page, site configuration, and GitHub Actions deployment.
+Here is the **code for the home page**, including the VitePress home file, sample page, site configuration, and GitHub Actions deployment.

 ---